How to Adjust Your Communication Style for Managing a Remote Team

 When you’re connecting in person, it’s easy to determine if they’re friendly, withdrawn, or angry.
 You can see it in their facial expressions and tone of voice.

 However, if you’re speaking to someone over the net using nothing but text, you can’t get to the context behind what they’re saying.
-Scheduling regular video calls helps to ensure that you’re not only getting the right message to your employees but the right tone too.
+Scheduling regular video calls helps to ensure that you’re not only getting the right message to your people but the right tone too.

 Video communications are the best way to maintain valuable face-to-face connections in any office environment.
 After all, human beings still need those social moments, even when working remotely.
-Video allows us to build deeper bonds, helping your team members to feel more connected when working from a distance.
+Video allows us to build deeper bonds, helping team members to feel more connected when working from a distance.

 #3 Use the Right Technology